 Today we drove an hour outside of St. Petersburg to Peterhof Palace, the summer palace of the Romanov family.
 We had a full guided tour of the inside bedrooms, formal dining rooms, sitting rooms, and study.

 Next, we toured the lower gardens and guest homes.
-Every day at 11 am, classical music is played and all of the fountains turn on in a grand and elaborate show!
-It was super crowded, but awesome to see!
-This palace is known as the Versailles of Russia, and is definetly just as, if not more, impressive than the French royal palace.
+Everyday at 11 am, classical music plays as the fountains put on a grand and elaborate show!
+This palace is known as the Versailles of Russia, and is definetly just as, if not more, impressive than the French royal palace outside of Paris.

-Overall, I loved being in Russia and was very impressed with the Neva River and its surrounding buildings.
-Certainly this city is the culture capital of Russia and has a unique mix of European and Soviet architecture.
-However, I did not like how we had to stay with a tour group at all times (even while using the restroom), I think that having a visa would have given us much more freedom to truly get to know Russia on our own.
+Certainly, this city is the culture capital of Russia and has a unique mix of European and Soviet architecture.
+However, I did not like how we had to stay with a tour group at all times (even while using the restroom).
+I think having a visa would have given us much more freedom to truly get to know Russia on our own.